openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/YourAapsProfile.md

 You can either do it by :
 * suspending the loop, and seeing how BG changes.
 If BG is dropping, basal rate is too high.
 And vice versa.
 * keeping the loop running, and seeing how IOB changes.
 If IOB is negative, basal rate is too high.
 And vice versa.
-Beware that this method relies on ISF to correct BG, and thus depends on other variables to be set reasonably for it to be successful.
+Beware that this method relies on ISF to correct BG, and thus depends on other variables to be set reasonably well for it to be successful.

-After doing this test, changes on your basal in the **Profile** should be done 1 hour before the rise/drop.
+When taking action of the result of this test, changes on your basal in the **Profile** should be done 1 hour before the rise/drop.
 Repeat the test while necessary.

 ## Insulin sensitivity factor (ISF)